• Skip to primary navigation

 Creamy Kamut “Alkaline” Pasta

-This Creamy Kamut "Alkaline" Pasta is a super comforting Dr. Sebi recommended meal.
-Made with Kamut Spirals, coconut milk, recommended seasonings, kale, and plum tomatoes.
+This creamy kamut "alkaline" pasta is a super comforting Dr. Sebi recommended meal.
+Made with kamut spirals, coconut milk, recommended seasonings, kale, and plum tomatoes.

-5 from 3 votes
+4.84 from 6 votes

 Print Pin Rate